-Building on SOAS’s unique remit to develop research into Asia and Africa, the Centre for the study of Colonialism, Empire and International Law (CCEIL) aims to provide a forum for inter-disciplinary research on public international law and its historical and contemporary relationship to Colonialism and Empire.
-The Centre’s research, carried out by members of the School of Law, professorial research associates, visiting fellows, and post-graduate students, is organized into three research programmes: international legal history and theory; international inequality; and the international regulation of violence.
+Building on SOAS’s unique remit to develop research on the global south the Centre for the study of Colonialism, Empire and International Law (CCEIL) is a hub for inter-disciplinary collaboration and research on public international law and its historical and contemporary relationship to colonialism and empire.
+The Centre’s research is organised into three research streams: international legal history; race, gender, and sexuality; and the international regulation of violence.
 Each of these programmes is responsible for it own research output and for holding events such as conferences, workshops and symposia.
-In addition, the Centre regularly invites guests from other academic disciplines as well as from the Arts, the London museums and libraries, and the governmental and the non-governmental sectors, to participate in its plenary events series: Afternoon Teas; Untold Stories; and the Student Salon.
+CCEIL is also (together with the LSE) the institutional home of the London review of international law.

-Based in the heart of Bloomsbury, the Centre is within an easy walk of the British Library, and just around the corner from the excellent international law library of the Institute for Advanced Legal Studies.
-SOAS Library itself boasts an unrivalled collection of archival and other historical and contemporary sources on Asia and Africa.
-The Centre welcomes applications from scholars from a wide variety of disciplines who are engaged in research related to Colonialism, Empire and International Law and who wish to join its visiting fellow programme and participate in its activities.
+Based in the heart of Bloomsbury, SOAS is within an easy walk of the British Library, and just around the corner from the excellent international law library of the Institute for Advanced Legal Studies.
+SOAS Library boasts an unrivalled collection of archival and other historical and contemporary sources on the global south.
+CCEIL welcomes applications from scholars from a wide variety of disciplines who are engaged in relevant search and who wish to join its visiting fellow programme or to participate in its activities.
 We are also keen to develop research links and student/faculty exchanges with other institutions.
 Please contact us at firstname.lastname@example.org